 “[…] in the most efficient way.”

 Read the mantra out loud, once.
 Twice.
-As many times as it’s necessary for you to fully absorb the words and its meanings.
+As many times as it’s necessary for you to fully absorb the words and their meanings.

 3. Put It Into Practice (Right Now)